dikei1220/https-github.com-Lolliedieb-lolMiner-releases.wiki./Fix-Clock-Nvidia-for-Cuda-by-lolMiner-(English).md

 To fix the clock using directly lolMiner only for Turing and Ampere by parameter.
 Remember the steps of the Core Clock are 15Mhz

+If power limit or heat limit is throttling the card is just using as high clock as possible - so our fixed clock is rather a maximum clock / clock limiter

 Just need to use --cclk separated by commas. * is used to skip GPU.